solox174/artemis/README.md

-wicca
+hydra-core
 ==========

-RESTful Web Service built on Jersey 2 and Datastax CQL3 driver If you are implementing a new Service, check the wicca-example project.
-You can declare the parent of the pom of your project as jesse for convenience if you want to keep your own pom clean of plugins like the Maven war plugin.
-It also provides a jetty plugin so running "maven jetty:run" will startup Jetty on http://localhost:8080 making testing your app easy.
-Include wicca-core a dependency.
+RESTful Web SErvice built on Jersey 2 and CQL3
+If you are implementing a new Service, check the artemis-example project.
+The top level pom in your project must declare artemis as it's parent.
+The only dependencies you will need to declare will be those that are unique to your project.

-Dependencies already provided in wicca-core:
+Dependencies already provided:
 Netty
 LogBack
 javax-rs